 Another Alternative is Pulse Clinic

-If you are a tourist, there is another option, but let me make it clear, its a relatively more expensive option by going to Pulse Clinic Bangkok at Silom or Nana.
-One of the reasons I liked Pulse is because it’s highly organised and they make you feel welcome.
+If you are a tourist, there is another option, but let me make it clear, it’s a relatively more expensive option by going to Pulse Clinic Bangkok at Silom or Nana.
+One of the reasons I liked Pulse is because it’s highly organized and they make you feel welcome.
 As you walk into the clinic, there is a form that you need to fill out and they will assign you a token number.
 When your number is called out, you have to walk to the doctor’s room and he will ask you basic questions.
 The truth is expected.
 Do not lie about what happened.
 I told the doctor the condom tore and he was very empathetic to my fear.

 First Establish a Baseline with a Bangkok HIV Test

 They did a routine express Bangkok HIV Test to see if I had any underlying STD or infection.
 This basically serves as a baseline to know if you are infected.
 Note that this test will not tell you the results of any infection that may have occurred during a recent session with a girl.
 It only establishes a baseline to know if you were ever infected in the past.
 The test takes a couple of minutes and I won’t lie, it feels like an hour.
 Once the doctor comes back with the baseline report, he will be able to tell you what needs to be done next.

 When to go for a Bangkok HIV Test?